Updated January 2022

 Do not worry whether you stop by for a little break or for longer, you will not forget how great your experience will be.

-So, that’s it for today.
-This is the first part of my list of some of the best coffee shops in Central London (it will be updated regularly).
+This is the first part of my list of some of the best coffee shops in Central London in 2022 (it will be updated regularly).

 What about your choices?
 Please comment below if you want to share yours.